GilaCMS/docs/source/api.rst

     .. method:: hash($pass)

-    (static) Generates a hash passwrd from a string.
+    (static) Generates a hash password from a string.

     :param string $pass: The string to be hashed.
     :returns: Hashed password.